 It's no secret that Myrtle Beach is a fantastic destination to visit.
 This seasaide city boasts a population of around 30,000 locals.
 But during the high seacon.
 Myrtle Beach explodes with nearly 408.000 thousandisitors.

 Answer from Mike:

-Another question for Mike
+Another question for Mike:

-Even though Myrtle Beach has the transient population that contributes to the high crime rate, I am surprised to see that the crime rate is almost double what it is in New York City.
-NY has a lot of tourists and people coming and going, but people have the stereotype that it's Crime City.
+Even though Myrtle Bech has a transient population that contributes to the high crime rate.
+I'm concerned to find the crime rate is almost double to what you find in New York City.
+NY has a lot of tourists coming and going to be the stereotype of "Crime City."

-As I specified above, the crime rate is skewed by certain factors that aren't considered relative to other areas.
-Very few persons affected by any crime in the area are typical tourists that exercise normal precautions.
-Certain events - such as concentrated youth-oriented visitation periods - (Spring Break, the "Senior Weeks" from early to mid June, Memorial Day Weekend, etc) tend to contribute greatly to those skewed numbers.
-It is a relatively low crime area if you remove those periods.
-However, these rates will most likely fall significantly because of several proactive measures initiated recently by the City of Myrtle Beach (and some other Grand Strand municipalities).
-Any night club that has repeat unresolved problems will be closed down (4 major ones already have been).
-Myrtle Beach now has specialized "Night Operations" teams of uniformed and undercover officers that detect, prevent, and react to crime in ALL areas of the city (they've been quite effective; I have frequent contact and perform occasional joint operations with them."
+"As I specified above, the crime statistics are skewed by certain factors that aren't considered relative to other areas.
+Very few people are affected by any crime in the area are typical tourists who exercise normal precautions.
+Certain events such as those connected with youth-oriented visitation periods - (Spring Break, the "Senior Weeks" from early to mid-June through Memorial Day weekend , etc.) tend to greatly contribute to those skewed numbers.
+However, these raks fall significantly because several pro-active measures recently instituted by the city of Myrtle Beach and other Grand Strand municipalities) Any night club where patrons act against laws of the establishment willl be shut down.
+Myrtle Beach now has specialized "Night Operation" teams officers who detect, prevent and react to crime in ALL areas o the city.
+I have frequent contact with the police and I perform various operations with them."